rapala61/soupic/README.md

 ----
 #### How?
-1. Pic the ingredient picture.
+1. Pic the ingredient picture
 2. Make soup
 3. 😄😅